Diploma in Fundamentals of Hospitality and Tourism Co-op

 1. Introduction to Hospitality and Tourism

-The aim of this module is to provide students with an understanding of the nature of hospitality and tourism products from both local and international perspectives.
-It will ensure students acquire a holistic understanding of the hospitality and travel industry including the impacts of hospitality on destination economies, communities and fragile environments.
-Students will be expected to take a critical perspective on the effects of hospitality and tourism on their own country, and how hospitality and tourism can have a strategic developmental function.
+The aim of this module is to provide an understanding of the nature of hospitality and its products from a local and international perspective.
+You will get a holistic understanding of the industry, including the impacts of hospitality on destination economies, communities and fragile environments.
+You will be expected to take a critical perspective on the effects of hospitality on your own country and consider how hospitality can have a strategic developmental function.

 2. Food and Safety Management

-The aim of this module is to provide students with understanding of workplace safety, food handling, responsible alcohol serving, hazardous materials and first aid.
-Upon completion of this module students will be awarded with WHMIS, Food Handlers Certificate, Smart Serve Certificate and First Aid Certificate
+The aim of this module is to provide you with the understanding of workplace safety, food handling, responsible alcohol serving, hazardous materials and first aid.
+Upon completion of this module, you will be awarded with the Workplace Hazardous Materials Information System (WHMIS), Food Handlers Certificate, Smart Serve Certificate and First Aid Certificate.

 3. Academic & Professional Enhancement Skills in Hospitality and Tourism

-The aim of this module is to provide students with basic knowledge of how to present yourself within the Canadian business environment in appropriate manner.
-In addition, this module will teach students a foundation of soft skills that are required to be successful in modern business world.
+The aim of this module is to provide you with basic knowledge on how to present yourself within the Canadian business environment in an appropriate manner.
+In addition, this module will provide you with a good foundation of soft skills that are required to be successful in the modern business world.

 4. Introduction to Customer Service

-The aim of this module is to introduce students to what customer service is and how to provide a quality product or service that satisfies the needs/wants of a customer.
-It also emphasizes the effective communication skills in customer relations and services and learn how to deal with various customer-related situations, which is also an integral part of tourism and hospitality studies.
+The aim of this module is to introduce you to what customer service is and how to provide a quality product or service that satisfies the needs/wants of a customer.
+It also emphasizes the effective communication skills in customer relations and services.
+You will learn to deal with various customer-related situations, which is also an integral part of tourism and hospitality studies.

 5. Accounting Fundamentals for Hospitality and Tourism

-The aim of this module is to provide students with the knowledge of fundamental accounting in the hospitality and tourism sector.
-Also, it provides knowledge regarding critical industry KPI and how it’s calculated.
+The aim of this module is to provide you with a knowledge of fundamental accounting in the hospitality and tourism sector.
+The aim of this module is to provide you with knowledge of fundamental accounting in the hospitality and tourism sector.
+You’ll also get to grips with critical industry Key Performance Indicators (KPI) and learn how they’re calculated.

 6. Introduction to Marketing in Hospitality and Tourism

-The aim of this module is to provide students with an understanding of the fundamental marketing concepts and its implications in hospitality and tourism.
-This module will facilitate the student to understand the marketing contexts in a better manner in order to help achieve the organizations’ goals and objectives.
+The aim of this module is to provide you with an understanding of the fundamental marketing concepts and their implications in hospitality and tourism.
+This module will facilitate the understanding of the marketing contexts in a better manner in order to help achieve the organizations’ goals and objectives.

 8. Work Placement